rit-construct-makerspace/makerspace-docs/docs/​Policies & Guidances/Makerspace Policies.md

 It is the responsibility of makers to understand the required Personal Protective Equipment (PPE) for operating or being within proximity of a tool, space, piece of equipment, or similar.
 Any such PPE required is provided at no expense by the makerspace to all makers.
 Re-usable PPE, such as glasses and helmets, are provided in spaces and areas where they are required.
 Such PPE is expected to be returned in a clean and functional state upon exiting that space or area.

+**Safety Glasses** must be worn in any area where equipment that forms chips, shards, debris, or similar is in use.
+They must also be worn in spaces with signage stating that safety glasses are required, even if there is no equipment currently in use.

 To understand specific-area PPE requirements, see [Makerspace-Specific Policies](#makerspace-specific-policies)

+## Food & Drink

+Eating is prohibited in all makerspaces.
+Drinking water from resealable containers is permitted.

+Food and non-water drinks in sealed containers can be in the makerspace, but cannot be opened inside the makerspaces.

+Food and drinks in non-sealable containers must be left outside the makerspace, or at designated areas for food and drink near the entrance to the makerspace.

+Alcohol is not permitted in any makerspaces.

 ## Animals